parkermac/LO/extract/tef2/README.md

 999   ss26  503   658  503   658  504   658  u  -1
 1000  ss26  503   658  503   658  503   659  v  -1
 ```
 There is one row for each point.
 Each point is on either the u- or v-grid.
-The numbering here is the same in what we get using xarray to read a history file.
+The numbering here is the same as what we get using xarray to read a history file.
 - sn tells you which section it is on
 - i,j are the indices (column,row) for the the velocity point
 - irp,jrp are the indices for the rho-grid point on the positive side